-For more than half a century, the National Park Service (NPS) has been at the heart of the Independence Day festivities on the National Mall.
-Every year, thousands of people come together on the Mall in honor of the founding of our nation.
-But what does it take to get the National Mall ready for the Fourth and the 250,000 visitors that will arrive?
+The National Park Service (NPS) will once again host its annual celebration of Independence Day on the National Mall.
+For more than half a century, the NPS has been at the heart of the Independence Day festivities on the National Mall.
+Every year thousands of people come together on the Mall in honor of the founding of our nation.
+But what does it take to get the National Mall ready for such a large event?
+You'd be surprised.

 Have a happy Independence Day!
 Enjoy the show!